-Dental bonding / composite veneering is a cost-effective procedure used to restore minor damage to teeth that have been chipped, broken or are decayed.
-It is also used to reshape a tooth and fill in gaps between the teeth.
+Dental bonding / composite veneering, aka "Chairside Veneering", is a cost-effective procedure to restore minor damage to teeth that have been chipped, broken, or decayed.
+Chairside Veneering is also used to reshape a tooth and to fill in gaps between the teeth.

 Candidates include: front teeth that are rotated, undersized, severely chipped, heavily discolored, decayed, or have fillings that are failing.